 - If you will complete 46 credits by end of Spring 2015 but don't expect to graduate until *after* Summer 2015, don't worry: you can still walk in the Hooding Ceremony and/or the campus Commencement ceremony and have your name printed in the program(s).
-You can either submit your Graduation Application with the appropriate term or submit your name to Registration (for Commencement participation) and Jan Hays (for Hooding Ceremony) – deadline being confirmed but likely around April 27th.
+You can either submit your Graduation Application with the appropriate term or submit your name to Registration (for Commencement participation, to KlattL@evergreen.edu) and Jan Hays (for Hooding Ceremony participation, to HaysJ@evergreen.edu) by Thursday, April 30th.

 Details are below!